 Truth be told, all of us would probably rather keep all of our teeth.
 Proper dental hygiene, regular care, and preventive maintenance can go a long way toward preserving your teeth, but what if a tooth simply can’t be saved?
-There are actually a number of reasons why patients seek surgical teeth removal in Pasadena, Glendale, and La Canada, but first, let’s get a better understanding of the general reasons teeth might need extraction.
+There are actually a number of reasons why patients seek surgical teeth removal in Pasadena, but first, let’s get a better understanding of the general reasons teeth might need extraction.

 - A crowded mouth: Sometimes teeth are extracted to prepare the mouth for orthodontics.
 Teeth that are too big for your mouth or that are unable to erupt into proper position can compromise efforts to straighten teeth, so extraction may be needed.
 This may also be done for impacted teeth regardless of plans for orthodontics.

 - Infection: Left untreated, tooth decay and damage can extend to the pulp (the heart of the tooth where nerves and blood vessels are located).
 It’s possible for bacteria to infect the pulp, and if this infection becomes severe enough that it can’t be treated by antibiotics, extraction may be needed to prevent the infection from spreading.

 - Risk of infection: In certain cases, such as if you’re awaiting an organ transplant or have a compromised immune system due to chemotherapy, even the chance of developing an infection is too great and a tooth may be extracted.

 - Gum disease: Periodontal disease, which affects the tissues and bones surrounding the teeth, can cause teeth to become loose and/or painful.
 Tooth extraction is often performed in these cases in order to better treat the disease and avoid further infection and damage.

 When is a Surgical Extraction Necessary?